ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 # Installation & Set-Up

+**Important note: for this plug-in bundle to work correctly, my [Synced Preferences for OmniFocus plugin](https://github.com/ksalzke/synced-preferences-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**

 1. Click on the green `Clone or download` button above to download a `.zip` file of all the files in this GitHub repository.
 2. Unzip the downloaded file.
 3. Open the configuration file located at `Resources/noteToSubtasksConfig.js` and make any changes needed to reflect your OmniFocus set-up.
 Further explanations of the options are included within that file as comments.
 4. Rename the entire folder to anything you like, with the extension `.omnifocusjs`
 5. Move the resulting file to your OmniFocus plug-in library folder.
+6. Configure your preferences using the `Preferences` action.
+(Note that to run this action, no tasks can be selected.)

 # Actions